Cassanz/BigDebuffs-COA-and-Bronzebeard-edition-for-Ascension/README.md

 BigDebuffs for Conqest of Azeroth and Brozebeard.
+It's my first release.
+98% is done, some stuff is missing.
+Any feedback can be helpfull.

 It's best pvp addon ever, i know it, You do.
 Every COA enjoyer should disable Beastal wrath tracking. /bd  > Spell Setting  > Immunities